quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 # Overview

-This document describes the values of the qlog CATEGORY, EVENT_TYPE, TRIGGER and DATA fields and their semantics for the QUIC and HTTP/3 protocols.
+This document describes the values of the qlog "category", "event_type" and "data" fields and their semantics for the QUIC and HTTP/3 protocols.
 The definitions included in this file are assumed to be used in qlog's "trace" containers, where the trace's "protocol_type" field MUST be set to "QUIC_HTTP3".

-This document is based on draft-20 of the QUIC and HTTP/3 I-Ds [QUIC-TRANSPORT] [QUIC-HTTP].
+This document is based on draft-23 of the QUIC and HTTP/3 I-Ds [QUIC-TRANSPORT] [QUIC-HTTP].

 This document uses the ["TypeScript" language](https://www.typescriptlang.org/) to describe its schema in.
 We use TypeScript because it is less verbose than JSON-schema and almost as expressive.
 It also makes it easier to include these definitions directly into a web-based tool.
+TypeScript type definitions for this document are available at https://github.com/quiclog/qlog/tree/master/TypeScript.
 The main conventions a reader should be aware of are:

 * obj? : this object is optional
 * type1 &#124; type2 : a union of these two types (object can be either type1 OR